paycoreio/docs/docs/products/analytics/dashboards.md

 # Dashboards

-The Second important entiti of Paycore Analytics is Dashboard.
+The Second important entity of Paycore Analytics is Dashboard.

 !!! info "Definition"
     **Dashboard** is an information management tool that visually tracks, analyzes and displays key performance indicators (KPI), metrics and key data points to monitor the health of a business, department or specific process.